 Differences between a SaaS Agreement and a Standard Software Licence

 A SaaS agreement differs from a standard software licence in that:

-- The SaaS customer will not usually receive a physical or installed copy of the software;
+- The SaaS customer will not receive a physical or installed copy of the software;

 - No ownership in the SaaS software will be transferred to the SaaS customer;

-- The SaaS customer ‘s right to use SaaS software will end upon termination of the SaaS agreement.
+- The SaaS customer‘s right to use SaaS software will end upon termination of the SaaS contract.